Terms used:

 Non-Canadian Citizen Application

-• A release letter provided by the applicant’s previous federation.
-If you do not yet have a release letter, please contact Laura Baker at This email address is being protected from spambots.
+If you require additional information, please contact Laura Baker at This email address is being protected from spambots.
 You need JavaScript enabled to view it..

 Pairs and Ice Dance